 - Giving all students the change to succeed

 - Adapting your assessment(s) to better suit an international classroom

 After completing the course, participants will be able to:

-- use didactic and presentation skills (including compensation techniques) that a non-native speaker of English needs in order to provide high-quality activities to students who are often also not native speakers
+- use didactic and presentation skills (including compensation techniques) that a non-native speaker of English needs in order to provide high-quality activities to a diverse group of students

 - encourage interaction between (Dutch and international) students

 - reflect on differences in cultural and educational backgrounds in the international classroom